urugn/vrouteinfo/README.md

 # vrouteinfo
-Virtual route  information analysis.
+Virtual route  information analysis is an  application allows you to access and share daily traffic information for selected routes.
 Save yourself Time in Traffic Jams.
 Get to know the available routes and their information for your target destination before and/or when travelling and get to make the right decision on the best route to take.
-This application allows you to access and share daily traffic information for selected routes.
 The app also lets you share information regarding accidents, scenes, speed limit areas, police operations, road blocks, road closed, riots and many other route events.
 Also share carelessly driven vehicles and notify your friends on which routes to avoid at real time as they happen